Skip to content

 As explained in the guest data page, there are situations where we allow you to provide the guest data later on.

-For example the event is far away and supplier of the ticket accepts guest data later.
+For example, the event is far away and the supplier of the ticket accepts guest data later.